Hotakubo/clocklock/README.md

 ## Features

 - You can limit the browsing time for specific domains
-- Tabs playing audio are also counted as being browsed
 - The timer resets when the date changes

 ## How to Use